Automated customs declarations: optimize your international trade in 2025

 The system then proceeds to :

-- Consistency checking: Detecting inconsistencies between different documents
+- Consistency checking: Detection of inconsistencies between different documents

-- Automatic enrichment: missing data added via reference databases
+- Automatic enrichment: Adding missing data via reference databases

-- Tariff classification suggestion: Proposal of optimal customs codes
+- Tariff classification suggestion: Proposal for optimal customs codes

 4. Declaration generation and submission